 You can also now sell on Amazon Handmade, but I don’t know as much about that option at this time.

 Teachers Pay Teachers

-You can also sell clipart and resources that other teacher authors (sellers on TpT) may want for creating their products.
-If you have skills on Illustrator this could be very productive for you.
+You can also sell clipart and resources that other teacher-authors (sellers on TpT) may want for creating their products.
+If you have skills in Illustrator or PowerPoint this could be very productive for you.